Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 The instantiation of the :class:`~pytorch_lightning.utilities.cli.LightningCLI` class takes care of parsing command line and config file options, instantiating the classes, setting up a callback to save the config in the log directory and finally running the trainer.
-The resulting object :code:`cli` can be used for instance to get the instance of the model, i.e., :code:`cli.model`.
+The resulting object :code:`cli` can be used for example to get the instance of the model, (:code:`cli.model`).

 After multiple trainings with different configurations, each run will have in its respective log directory a :code:`config.yaml` file.
 This file can be used for reference to know in detail all the settings that were used for each